omerfarukozturk/Swift-Animated-Countdown/README.md

 Add a subview (UIView) to draw the chart, and set CountdownView class as reference to related view..

-Add an IBOutlet to your reference ViewController for ChartView.
+Add an IBOutlet to your reference ViewController for CountdownView.

 ```
 @IBOutlet weak var countdownView: CountdownView!